ginstrom/paladin-novel/manuscript/chapter-14.md

 "Aye, there will."

 "More losses.
-More choices I'll have to make."
+More hard choices."

 "Aye.
 But you will not make them alone."